BSc Computer Science. Class of 1981. Entrepreneur. Founder of Starling Bank.

 Anne is on a mission to revolutionise the banking sector in a way that delivers a better experience for customers.
-Leading an established UK bank, Anne is also a powerful advocate for more women to take up leading roles in business.
+Leading an established UK bank, Anne is also a powerful advocate for more women taking up leading roles in business.

 What led you to the decision to study Computer Science and Chemistry at Swansea?